A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Introduction

 \subsection{Related work}

-This paper addresses a complex multi-\ac{UAV} motion problem, where compliance with vehicle dynamics, collision avoidance, limited mission time, and payload capacity must be taken into account.
-Sampling-based planners~\cite{karaman2011IJRR}, such as the well-known~\ac{RRT} and its multiple variants, can compute collision-free trajectories in high-dimensional configuration spaces in reasonable time.
-There are also extensions that minimize energy consumption and deal with vehicle dynamics constraints~\cite{hauser_tro16, Webb2013ICRA}, although convergence has not been proven.
-However,~\ac{RRT}-based methods do not natively cope with payload capacity restrictions and face difficulties addressing complex nonlinear problems or multi-robot settings.
-In order to achieve real-time performance, motion primitives have also been explored for~\ac{UAV} optimal trajectory planning~\cite{Ryll2019ICRA, chen2021RAL}.
+This paper addresses a complex multi-\ac{UAV} motion problem that requires considering vehicle dynamics, collision avoidance, limited mission time, and payload capacity.
+Sampling-based planners~\cite{karaman2011IJRR} like the well-known~\ac{RRT} and its variants can compute collision-free trajectories in high-dimensional configuration spaces within reasonable time.
+Extensions have been proposed to minimize energy consumption and handle vehicle dynamics constraints~\cite{hauser_tro16, Webb2013ICRA}, although their convergence is not proven.
+However,~\ac{RRT}-based methods do not inherently handle payload capacity restrictions and struggle with complex nonlinear problems or multi-robot settings.
+To achieve real-time performance, motion primitives have been explored for optimal trajectory planning of~\acp{UAV}~\cite{Ryll2019ICRA, chen2021RAL}.
+Additionally, the problem often transforms into a combinatorial optimization challenge, where an exhaustive search becomes computationally infeasible.
+In such cases, heuristic methods are commonly employed to simplify the complexity and identify the most viable solution~\cite{Tan2021IEEEAccess, Wang2023AI, Wang2023OceanEngineering, Gao2023AI}.

-In case the application requires visiting several locations to complete the mission, optimization approaches based on the~\ac{VRP} formulation have been proposed~\cite{Nekovar2021RAL}.
-Since~\ac{VRP} variants are NP-hard combinatorial problems, many works sacrifice optimality by proposing heuristic approaches~\cite{coutinho2018unmanned}.
-Although these methods can address~\ac{UAV} capacity and mission time constraints, they struggle to deal with obstacle avoidance and multi-vehicle dynamics~\cite{penicka2019RAL}.
-Hierarchical approaches~\cite{Penicka2022RAL-I, Penicka2022RAL-II} leveraging on~\acp{PRM} and kinodynamic~\ac{SST} methods have been investigated to generate collision-free and minimum-time flight trajectories.
-However, the problems discussed do not consider either the~\ac{UAV} payload capacity or the multi-\ac{UAV} settings.
+When the mission requires visiting multiple locations, optimization approaches based on the~\ac{VRP} formulation have been proposed~\cite{Nekovar2021RAL, Xiong2022CCDC}.
+Since~\ac{VRP} variants are NP-hard combinatorial problems, many works propose heuristic approaches sacrificing optimality~\cite{coutinho2018unmanned, FaiglRAL2019}.
+While these methods can handle~\ac{UAV} capacity and mission time constraints, they face challenges in obstacle avoidance and multi-vehicle dynamics~\cite{penicka2019RAL}.
+Hierarchical approaches utilizing~\acp{PRM} and kinodynamic~\ac{SST} methods have been investigated to generate collision-free and minimum-time flight trajectories~\cite{Penicka2022RAL-I, Penicka2022RAL-II}.
+However, the problems discussed do not consider~\ac{UAV} payload capacity or multi-\ac{UAV} settings.